- Three Bedroom Detached Bungalow

-Gattonside is based in a highly accessible area with the A68 only a short distance away, and is approximately one and a half miles from the new Borders Railway, which runs from Tweedbank to Edinburgh, as well as the Borders General Hospital which lies on the outskirts of Melrose.
+Located in a highly accessible area with the A68 nearby, it is approximately one and a half miles from the Borders Railway, which runs from Tweedbank to Edinburgh along with the The Borders General Hospital which lies on the outskirts of Melrose.

 Edinburgh 38.5 miles.
 Melrose 2.5 miles.
 Galashiels 4 miles.
 Tweedbank 1.5 miles